ecatkins/podcast_clips/README.md

 2. Create candidate clips of audio and generate a representation of each
 3. Find the most similar audio clip to the podcast representation

 To generate representations of the whole or parts of the podcast, I utilized a pre-trained language model's word embeddings and took the mean of them across any given document.
-This is a common approach to generate a representation of a document, and is used in many NLP applications.
-There are definitely more sophisticated approaches to generate these representations, taking into account each word's context.
+This is a common approach to generate a representation of a document.
+There are definitely more sophisticated approaches to generate these representations, one's that take into account the order of the words and the relationships between words.
 But this approach had two main advantages:
 1. I did not have to worry about the token limit of the model
 2. I could calculate each word's embedding once, and then calculate the "representation" of any sliding window by taking of the mean of the word embeddings in that window - rather than having to run the model on each window.